johanna-qq/online-corpus-editor/docs/CorpusTags.md

 ### Lexical

-English terms used differently in Singapore English.
+English terms used differently in Singapore English, or Singaporean English terms with no clear origin in another language.

 > (6350) "@USERNAME EH HAHAHAHA *ANYHOW* *ONLY*"